mscaudill/openseize/docs/index.md

 <hr>

 # Key Features

 Recent innovations in EEG recording technologies make it possible to perform high channel count recordings at high sampling frequencies spanning many days.
 This results in big EEG data sets that are often not addressable to virtual memory.
 Worse yet, current digital signal processing (DSP) packages that rely on Matlab&copy; or Scipy's DSP routines require the data to be a contiguous in-memory array. <b><a href=https://github.com/mscaudill/openseize target=_blank>Openseize</a> is a fully iterative DSP Python package that can scale to the largest of EEG data sets.</b> It accomplishes this by storing DSP operations, such as filtering, as on-the-fly iterables that "produce" DSP results one fragment of the data at a time.
 Additionally, Openseize is built using time-tested software design principles that support extensions while maintaining a simple interface.
-Lastly, Openseize <a href=https://github.com/mscaudill/openseize target=_blank>documentation</a> features in-depth discussions of iterative DSP processing and its implementation.
+Finally , Openseize's <a href=https://github.com/mscaudill/openseize target=_blank>documentation</a>
+features in-depth discussions of iterative DSP processing and its implementation.

 <font color='black'>
 <ul style="background-color:#DEF5E8;">
-  <li>Construct sequences of DSP steps that operate completely 'out-of-core' to
+  <li>Construct sequences of DSP steps that operate completely 'out-of-core'
-  process data too large to fit into memory.</li>
+  to process data too large to fit into memory.</li>
-  <li>DSP pipelines are constructed using a familiar Scipy-like API, so you can
+  <li>DSP pipelines are constructed using a familiar Scipy-like API, so you
-  start quickly without sweating the details.</li>
+  can start quickly without sweating the details.</li>
-  <li> Supports processing of data from multiple file types including the popular
+  <li> Supports processing of data from multiple file types including the
-  European Data Format (EDF).</li>
+  popular European Data Format (EDF).</li>
-  <li>Supports 'masking' to filter data sections by artifacts, behavioral states
+  <li>Supports 'masking' to filter data sections by artifacts, behavioral
-  or any externally measured signal(s)/annotation(s).</li>
+  states or any externally measured signals or annotations.</li>
   <li> Effeciently process large data using the amount of memory <u>you</u>
   choose to use.</li>
   <li> DSP tools currently include a large number of FIR & IIR Filters,